EugeneFainstain/ArduinoLatencyMeter/README.md

 Lets start with the obvious first: there is no direct way to measure the framerate by observing the screen, especially if we are only observing a single point on screen.
 That is true for a mostly static image, or for an animation we have no control over.
 But in our case we DO have control over the animation - we are causing the image to move right and left.

-As it turns out, the latency measurements are inherently "noisy" - i.e. they inherently have some measurement error, and the magnitude of that error depends on - you guessed it - the framerate!
+As it turns out, the latency measurements are inherently "noisy" - i.e. they have a "built-in" measurement error (because physics), and the magnitude of that error depends on - you guessed it - the framerate!
-So by analysing the latency measurements and measuring how "noisy" they are (i.e. measuring the standard deviation), we can conclulde what the framerate of the game must be.
+So by analyzing the latency measurements and measuring how "noisy" they are (i.e. measuring the standard deviation), we can conclude what the framerate of the game must be.

 A few caveats:
 * It works pretty well under "ideal conditions" - meaning that the game is running fullscreen exclusive, the monitor is a VRR monitor, and the game's framerate is withing the VRR range of the monitor.
-* Even so, the estimated framerate will be in most cases a few percent lower than the actual framerate - because our measurements are not the only source of randomness - there is also the game logic itself and things happenign in the operating system.
+* Even so, the estimated framerate will be in most cases a few percent lower than the actual framerate - because our measurements are not the only source of randomness - there is also the game logic itself and things happening in the operating system.
 This additional randomness increases the standard deviation of the measurements (a bit), and causes the estimated framerate to be a bit lower.
-* Things start getting interesting when the framerate of the game is beyond to VRR range of the monitor.
+* Things start getting interesting when the framerate of the game is beyond the VRR range of the monitor.
 In this case the estimated "effective framerate" will be lower - even lower than the supported VRR range of the monitor, and the average latency will become higher - which is only fair - you won't be getting a response as quickly as you could have been.
 * If you ignore tearing, the "effective framerate" seems to be a good estimate of how "fast on average" your system is rendering.